Jaakk0S/IceCreamParlor/README.md

 ### Security

-Inter-service communication is implemented over RabbitMQ and plain HTTP (no SSL).
-Public access is only allowed through a HTTP reverse proxy (Nginx).
+Inter-service communication is implemented over RabbitMQ and HTTPS with SSL using a self-signed certificate.
+Public access is only allowed through a HTTPS reverse proxy (Nginx).

-HTTP endpoints implement CORS policy.
+HTTPS endpoints implement CORS policy.

 RabbitMQ and MySQL use password authentication.